ZhangSteven/geneva/README.md

 Other input parameters:

-Parameter | Meaning | Remarks
+Parameter | Meaning | Where
 ----------|---------|--------
-lastYearEndNavWithCash | Nav of last year end (with cash) | config file lastYearEndNavWithOutCash | Nav of last year end (without cash) | config file impairment | impairment amount of this year | config file cutoff month | the last month the fund accounting team booked the offset for CN Energy interest income | command line
+lastYearEndNavWithCash | Nav of last year end (with cash) | config file lastYearEndNavWithOutCash | Nav of last year end (without cash) | config file impairment | impairment amount of this year | config file cutoff month | the last month fund accounting team booked offset for CN Energy interest income | command line

 Note: the cutoff month must be consistent with the underlying data.
-For example the current cutoff month is 7 and the fund account team just booked offset for CN Energy interest income in Auguest, then we must re-generate all the reports since August and run the program again with cutoff = 8.
+For example the current cutoff month is 7 and fund account team just booked offset for CN Energy interest income in August, then we must re-generate all the reports since August and run the program again with cutoff = 8.